 Cost is $3,500

-Students will travel with Mr. Sellers and Mrs. Vachris and participate in the Outreach 360 program in Jinotega, Nicaragua.
+Students will travel with Mrs. Vachris to participate in the Outreach 360 program in Monte Cristi, Dominican Republic.
 The students will become teachers as they prepare lesson plans and activities for a week spent teaching English to elementary school children at the Leaning Center.
-In addition to the volunteer work, the group will learn about Nicaragua's culture through activities and excursions.
-Students will learn about traditional indigenous pottery, the sensational coffee grown in Nicaragua as well as other aspects of the culture.
+In addition to the volunteer work, the group travel to a market town on the Haitian border that has been declared a World Heritage Sit and learn about commerce and relations between Haiti and the Dominican Republic.
+Students will also study Black in Latin America, a film by Henry Louis Gates, Jr. to better understand the history, race relations and the complexity of the island of Hispaniola; home to both Haiti and the DR.

 Participants should consult with the Center for Disease Control and their family physician with regard to the need for vaccines and antimalarial medication.
 Students may need to go to a travel clinic and costs may be as high as $400.
 While many health insurance companies do cover the cost of these vaccines, not all do.
 Although St. Mark's does provide transportation to the travel clinic, all participants in the program, regardless of their financial aid status, are expected to cover the cost.
 If this required trip to the travel clinic presents a hardship to a family, please contact the Global Citizenship Office.